chetanbg1/cbg-microservice/README.md

 Spring Security
 --
 	include a spring security starter dependency in pom.xml then we can create a configuration class extending WebSecurityConfigurerAdaptor to customize security settings, such as specifying secured endpoints and configuring the login and logout process. we also implement the UserDetailsService interface to load user information, usually from a database,and use a password encoder like BCryptPasswordEncoder for secure password storage. we can secure specific endpoints using annotations like @preAuthrize based on roles or 	permissions. this setup ensures that my spring boot application is secure, managing both authentication and authorization.

-	Authentication - who you are --> Authorization - what you allowed to do --> principal - currently loged in user --> granted authoriyt - group of authority allowed for user --> Roles - Authorites assigned, eg admin,user
+	Authentication - who you are --> Authorization - what you allowed to do --> principal - currently loged in user --> granted authority - group of authority allowed for user --> Roles - Authorites assigned, eg admin,user

 	OAuth - its an open standard or a protocol for authorization